This blog post is applicable to IT managers & businesses,

 There are three different ways you can divert emails from a closed account.
 They include:

-- User alias – assign the departed users email address as an alias to a current employee.
+- User alias – assigns the departed users email address as an alias to a current employee.
 Typically, this would be the executor or someone hired to replace the former employee.

 - Google group – create a group using the same address as the recently closed account.
 You can assign several employees to receive notifications of messages received.